l1kw1d/yeobara-desktop/readme.md

 ### Configuration

-This app requires `.env` file at root location with information of connecting Firebase and GCM.
+This app requires `env` file at root location with information of connecting Firebase and GCM.
 It will be loaded as environment value on starting application. here are kinds of requirement value.

 ```
 FB_APIKEY=YOUR_FB_KEY